fulcrumgenomics/fgpyo/CONTRIBUTING.md

 uv run coverage html
 ```

-To check the lock file is up to date:
+To check the lock file is up-to-date:

 ```console
 uv lock --check